Understanding the Role of Glucose in Cell Culture Media

 C6H12O6 → 2 C3H4O3 + 2 ATP + 2 NADH

-The pyruvate generated by the entry of glucose into cells can then take different paths depending on if the cell is prokaryotic or eukaryotic.
-In prokaryotic (or eukaryotic under specific conditions) cells, pyruvate enters the fermentation pathway.
+The pyruvate generated by the entry of glucose into cells can then take different paths depending on the cell type.
+In prokaryotic and in non-respiring eukaryotic cells, pyruvate enters the fermentation pathway.

-Each step along the way is important and it all starts with glucose.
-If there is not enough glucose in the media then the entire cycle stops, but it is also well known that high glucose levels have detrimental effects on many cell types.
+Each step along the way is important and it all starts with an energy source such as glucose.
+If there is not enough glucose or other energy sources in the media then the entire cycle stops, but it is also well known that high glucose levels have detrimental effects on many cell types.

 Why Glucose Concentrations Matter